 The China Meteorological Administration (CMA) is a public service agency directly affiliated with the State Council of the People’s Republic of China.
 CMA’s network of more than nine national research institutes manages operations for meteorological services across the country that serve the government agencies involved in national economic construction, social development and security.

-CMA recognised that to streamline its IT operation and improve its service, it needed to move to a more cost-effective, open system.
+CMA recognized that to streamline its IT operations and improve its service, it needed to move to a more cost-effective, open system.
 This would help the agency achieve greater efficiency and provide 24/7 availability of critical weather information across the nation.

-“With SUSE Linux Enterprise Desktop as a platform, we can now implement the monitor system we developed, more effectively,” said Jianjun.
+“With SLE Desktop as a platform, we can now implement the monitor system we developed more effectively,” says Jianjun.
 “We are also more confident that the security and stability of our data transmission can operate flawlessly, 24 hours a day, seven days a week.
 It makes supporting and integrating a number of different applications easy for our staff, and it is also stable and scalable.”